 But as your budget increases, so too does the power of the controllers, to the point where they’re virtually indistinguishable from low-end PCs.

-The crème de la crème of the HomeTroller linup is the SES 6 and SES 6 Pro.
+The crème de la crème of the HomeTroller linup is the SES 6 and SES 6 Pro [No Longer Available].
 These are rather expensive, costing $899.95 and $1,195.95.
 These come with a 1.80 GHz Celeron CPU, and 2 GB and 4GB of RAM respectively.
 The extra “oomph” is probably necessary, given they run Windows 7 Embedded.

 In addition, they come with all the usual ports you might expect on a standard computer, including VGA and DVI (depending on the model), HDMI, and audio jacks.